IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/linktypes.md

 : 248

 Description
-: SCTP packets, as defined by RFC 4960 , with no lower-level protocols such as IPv4 or IPv6 {: spacing="compact"}
+: SCTP packets, with no lower-level protocols such as IPv4 or IPv6

+Reference
+: {{?RFC4960}}
+{: spacing="compact"}